 When re-implanted into the tooth socket within 30 minutes, the body will usually accept it, and the ligaments will reattach.

 While it will require a root canal to remove the dead nerve and blood vessels, it will be a functioning tooth.

 Over 30 minutes before it is re-implanted and the body treats it like foreign material and slowly dissolves the root over weeks to months.
 Often the tooth needs to be extracted.

 An infected tooth or gum infection (gingival infection) can cause a dental abscess, also known as a pus pocket.
 Food lodged between the teeth can also do so if not removed with dental floss.

 Abscesses are normally located next to the offending tooth and cause pain and swelling.
-They can spread beyond the tooth to the face, floor of the mouth, or neck and it may be difficult to open the mouth or swallow.
+They can spread beyond the tooth to the face, the floor of the mouth, or neck, and it may be difficult to open the mouth or swallow.

-When dental or medical help is not available and the situation is an emergency, oral antibiotics, such as penicillin 500 mg every six hours, can be given, after making sure the person is not allergic to the medication.
+When dental or medical help is not available, and the situation is a dental emergency.
+They can give you oral antibiotics, such as penicillin 500 mg every six hours, after making sure they are not allergic to the medication.